 Many tenants who sign a lease for their apartment or rental unit plan to stay for the full amount of time required in the lease, such as one year.
-But despite your best intentions, you may want (or need) to leave before your lease is up—for example, if you’re a student at NYU and only want to stay in your apartment for the period of time that school is in session.
+But despite your best intentions, you may want (or need) to leave before your lease is up—for example, if you’re a student at NYU and want to stay in your apartment only for the period of time that school is in session.
 Or perhaps you’re moving in with your boyfriend or girlfriend.
 Sometimes, you may need to move in order to be closer to your new job or an elderly parent who needs your help.

 Leaving before a fixed-term lease expires without paying the remainder of the rent due under the lease is called breaking the lease.
 Here’s a brief review of tenant rights in New York to break a lease without further liability for the rent.

 A lease obligates both you and your landlord for a set period of time, usually a year.
 Under a typical lease, a landlord can’t raise the rent or change other terms, until the lease runs out (unless the lease itself provides for a change, such as a rent increase mid-lease).
 A landlord can’t force you to move out before the lease ends, unless you fail to pay the rent or violate another significant term, such as repeatedly throwing large and noisy parties.
 In these cases, landlords in New York must follow specific procedures to end the tenancy.
-For example, your landlord must give you three days’ notice to pay the rent or leave (New York Real Prop.
+For example, your landlord must give you fourteen days’ notice to pay the rent or leave (New York Real Prop.
 Acts Law § 711(2)) before filing an eviction lawsuit.
 If you are a holdover tenant in New York City, your landlord may give you an unconditional quit notice, giving you 30 days to move out.
 (N.Y.
 Real Prop: Law § 232-a).

 Tenants are legally bound to pay rent for the full lease term, typically one year, whether or not you continue to live in the rental unit—with some exceptions, as follows.